itsamrit/itsamrit/README.md

 You dont need to install anything to open a repo having devcontainer.
 Just open in codespace it will automatically setup all environment written in devcontainer.

 Note: If company repo is showing in your "Top repo", it doesnt mean u need to directlly work on it.
 It only means you have either opened a issue,commented or pull reequest.
+Even if company gives access to their repo, it is not for directly working on it.
+It is that only u can fork it.

 How to reverse the commits 😎:-
 After reset commit command do "git push --force" to push it.
 It deletes all commit history after a selected commit.